An energy-based summation-by-parts finite difference method for the wave equation in second order form: An energy-based SBP-SAT finite difference method

 In Laplace space, we solve the difference equations \eqref{Tve1}-\eqref{Tve2} and use \eqref{newvariables} to derive an error estimate for $\wh{\bs{\xi^B}}$.
 The corresponding error estimate for $\bs{\xi^B}$ in physical space can then be obtained by Parseval's relation.
 The precise estimate depends on the operators in \eqref{Tve1}-\eqref{Tve2}.
-Below we consider the SBP operator with accuracy $(2p,p)=(4,2)$ constructed in \cite{Mattsson2004}.
+Below we consider the SBP operator with accuracy $(2p,p)=(4,2)$ constructed in \cite{Mattsson2004}. \reviii{The accuracy analysis follows the same procedure when other SBP operators are used.}

-\begin{theorem} With the SBP operator of accuracy order (4,2) from \cite{Mattsson2004}, the method \eqref{Tve1}-\eqref{Tve2} has convergence rate four with a dissipative discretization $\beta<0$.
+\begin{theorem} With the SBP operator of accuracy order (4,2) from \cite{Mattsson2004}, the method \eqref{eqn1Dirichlet}-\eqref{eqn2Dirichlet} has convergence rate four with a dissipative discretization $\beta<0$.
 For the energy-conserving discretization with $\beta=0$, the convergence rate is three. \end{theorem}

-\begin{proof} In this case, $\bs{T^B}$ in \eqref{Tve2} is to the leading order
+\begin{proof} In this case, $\wh{\bs{T^B}}$ in \eqref{Tve2} is to the leading order